Under Construction

 Many Worlds

 Hugh Everett's idea that all possible worlds actually exist, because at each quantum change that occurs the Universe splits, so that many worlds are created, each with a different version of how the Universe might have turned out.
 To be fair, there are many different interpretations of Quantum Mechanics, and the Copenhagen Interpretation is probably still the more widely accepted explanation, as far as it goes.
 But, the long and the short of it is that Quantum Mechanics is problematic in so far as explaining what actually underlies the very well tested and accurate mathematics of it.
+Within Virtualism the Many Worlds are not considered real, but only probable futures, one of which will become real.

 Quantum Fields